Judith Dawes

 Judith M. Dawes is an Australian physicist who is Professor of Physics at Macquarie University.
 She studies the interactions of light at the nanoscale and the applications of lasers in sensing.
-She is a former president of the Australian Optical Society, and a Fellow of SPIE and The Optical Society.
+She is a former president of the Australian Optical Society, and a Fellow of SPIE and Optica (formerly the Optical Society).

 Early life and education

 Dawes grew up in a family of scientists, and became interested in the way that atoms form molecules.
 She studied chemistry, physics and mathematics at the University of Sydney.
 She was a Rotary International Foundation Fellow at the University of Rochester.
 She earned her doctoral degree in 1988.
-She joined the American Physical Society and the Optical Society of America as a student in 1984.
+She joined the American Physical Society and Optica as a student in 1984.
 Dawes joined the University of Toronto as a postdoctoral researcher, and moved to Macquarie University in 1991.